cyberus-technology/hedron/doc/kernel-interface.md

 GSIs referencing I/O APIC pins can be routed directly to the specified CPU and interfaced with using the specified interrupt semaphore.
-In addition to the CPU, the trigger mode and polarity settings are configured according to the corresponding bits in the parameter.
+In addition to the CPU, the trigger mode and polarity settings can be configured according to the corresponding bits in the parameter, if the "override configuration" flag is set.
 This is required because the default settings derived from the specification and the ACPI MADT table might be overridden by other sources (e.g., ACPI device descriptions) unknown to the hypervisor.
 The driver of the device connected to the interrupt is expected to know and communicate the correct settings when assigning the GSI.

 ### Message Signaled Interrupts (MSIs)